wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/4-exercise.md

 1. You will need access to the Power Apps maker portal.
 1. Ideally you will have the default sample CDS apps and data, but you can use other Common Data Service entities.
-1. You will need to have provisioned a Power Apps portal to complete the exercise.
-[Create Portal](https://docs.microsoft.com/powerapps/maker/portals/create-portal/?azure-portal=true)
+1. You will need to have provisioned a Power Apps portal to complete the exercise [Create Portal](https://docs.microsoft.com/powerapps/maker/portals/create-portal/?azure-portal=true).

 > [!TIP]
 > The exercises work best when you have some sample data to work with.
 When you provision a CDS environment, you have the opportunity to add sample apps and data.
 Please review [Create Environment](https://docs.microsoft.com/power-platform/admin/create-environment.md?azure-portal=true#create-an-environment-with-a-database) steps to provision a CDS environment with sample apps and data.